mohammadaliawan/RB130/2nd_pass/Testing/notes_testing.md

 ### What are refutations?

 Refutations are the opposite of assertions.
-They refute rather than assert.:
+They refute rather than assert.
 Refutations all take the same arguments as their respective assertions except its doing a refutation.
 It refutation passes if the match returns false.
 Refute: prove to be false